In this article

 Main Takeaway

 The Chase Sapphire Reserve® is a strong premium card if you care about earning points or benefits when you travel.
-Despite the $550 annual fee, the $300 travel credit, Priority Pass membership, and travel insurances make the card worth considering.
+Despite the hefty annual fee, the new addition of lifestyle credits, Priority Pass membership, and travel insurances makes the card worth considering.